subhan-uf/ResourceSchedulerFrontend/README.md

 ## Support

-For issues, feature requests, or questions, [open an issue](https://github.com/subhan-uf/fypfinal/issues) or contact the repository owner.
+For issues, feature requests or questions, [open an issue](https://github.com/subhan-uf/fypfinal/issues) or contact the repository owner.

 ---